skatari172/CV_FinalProject/README.md

 ### Entry Points

 #### `main.py`
-CLI script that:
-- Accepts input image path
-- Orchestrates preprocessing and inference
+CLI script that orchestrates preprocessing and inference.
-- Outputs LaTeX result to console and file
-- Saves output to `output/output.tex`

 #### `app.py`
-Web application entry point that:
+Web application entry point that starts the Flask server.
-- Imports and runs the Flask application
-- Starts the web server on port 5000

 ### Web Application (`web/`)

 #### `web/app.py`
-Flask application that:
-- Provides a web interface for image upload
-- Handles file uploads and processing
-- Returns LaTeX results as JSON
-- Renders results in the browser with MathJax
+Flask application with routes for serving the UI and processing images.

 #### `web/templates/index.html`
-Main web interface with:
-- Drag-and-drop image upload
-- Image preview
-- LaTeX code display
-- Rendered mathematical formula using MathJax
+Frontend with drag-and-drop upload and MathJax rendering.

-#### `web/static/css/style.css`
+#### `web/static/`
-Modern, responsive styling for the web interface
+CSS styling and JavaScript for the web interface.

-#### `web/static/js/app.js`
-Client-side JavaScript for:
-- File upload handling
-- Image preview
-- API communication
-- LaTeX rendering

 ## Notes

-- **Single-line processing**: The project treats the entire whiteboard as one equation line (no multi-line detection)
+- **Single-line processing**: Treats the entire image as one equation (no multi-line detection)
+- **Best results**: Use clean screenshots of rendered equations
-- **First run**: The pix2tex model will be downloaded automatically on first use (~500MB)
+- **First run**: Model downloads automatically (~500MB)
-- **Image format**: Supports common image formats (JPG, PNG, etc.)
+- **Image format**: Supports JPG, PNG, GIF, BMP

 ## Troubleshooting

 ### Model Download Issues
-If the model fails to download automatically, you may need to download it manually.
-Check the [pix2tex documentation](https://github.com/lukas-blecher/LaTeX-OCR) for details.
+If the model fails to download automatically, check the [pix2tex documentation](https://github.com/lukas-blecher/LaTeX-OCR).

 ### Memory Issues
-If you encounter memory issues, try:
-- Processing smaller images
-- Reducing the resize width in `src/preprocess.py` (default: 1500px)
+Try processing smaller images or reducing resize width in `src/preprocess.py`.

+### Port Conflict
+If port 5001 is in use, modify the port in `app.py`.

 ### Dependency Conflicts
-If you encounter dependency conflicts, use a fresh virtual environment:
+Use a fresh virtual environment:
 ```bash
 python3 -m venv venv
 source venv/bin/activate